arclabs561/ai-visual-test/docs/api/API_COHERENCE.md

 ## Overview

-This document outlines the coherent patterns and integration points across the `ai-browser-test` API surface.
+This document outlines the coherent patterns and integration points across the `ai-visual-test` API surface.
 It ensures consistent usage patterns and clear guidance on when to use which functions.

 ## Core Principles